TRACK 1 – AVIATION SAFETY RESEARCH (MAX 20)

 Full-Scale Fire Test Facility

-The Fire Test Facility, the largest and most extensive civil aircraft fire-test facility in the world, examines the most realistic fire scenarios possible, including large jet fuel fires.
-Aircraft fire safety research includes both in-flight and post-crash fire testing to mitigate the effects of the fire and improve survivability.
-Built in 1980, the Full-Scale Fire Test Facility includes a 13,000-square-foot test cell specifically designed for fire testing with corrugated steel walls, a concrete floor, and refractory-ceramic ceiling.
-The facility allows for full-scale fire tests under controlled conditions.
-The main test cell currently houses a B707 aircraft and a DC-10 aircraft aft section connected to a 90-foot long fuselage test section.
+This is the largest and most extensive civil aircraft fire-test facility in the world.
+It examines the most realistic fire scenarios possible, including massive, jet fuel infernos.
+Built in 1980, the Full-Scale Fire Test Facility includes a 13,000-square-foot “test cell” of corrugated steel walls, concrete floor and refractory-ceramic ceiling that has been specifically designed for fire testing.
+The main test cell currently houses a complete B707 and the aft section of a DC-10 that’s connected to a 90-foot long fuselage test section.

 Full-Scale Aircraft Structural Test Evaluation and Research

-The FASTER lab tests full-scale fuselages under simulated in flight conditions.
-The lab’s research includes several issues related to the structural integrity of fuselage applications including fatigue damage; tolerance characteristics of current and emerging metallic and composite designs; performance of bonded and mechanically fastened repair technologies; assessment of conventional and emerging non-destructive inspection; and advanced structural monitoring methods.
-Partnering with other government agencies, industry, and academia, this facility leverages resources to provide critical data needed by both industry and the FAA to safely introduce new technologies into commercial applications.
+The FASTER lab tests full-scale fuselages under simulated in-flight conditions.
+The lab’s research explores several issues related to the structural integrity of fuselage applications, including fatigue damage, tolerance characteristics of current and emerging metallic and composite designs, performance of bonded and mechanically fastened repair technologies, the assessment of conventional and emerging non-destructive inspection, and advanced structure-monitoring methods.
+Together with other government agencies, industry and academia, this facility leverages resources to provide critical data needed by both industry and the FAA to safely introduce new structural technologies into commercial aircraft applications.